influx6/coquery/readme.md

    The `deltas` is a optional attribute that contains record IDs which were established as changed on the backend and allows the client to make requests for this records accordingly to their respective needs.

-  Depending on the presence of specific headers within the requests, coquery returns addition meta information for a requests, this headers include

-  - X-CoQuery-WantDelta:
-   e.g "X-CoQuery-WantDelta" : "1"

-   This sets the coquery API to report record delta changes back to the requests which allows the API to be able to fetch delta changes for records watched by the API.

-  - X-CoQuery-DUID:

-   e.g "X-CoQuery-DUID" : "454HF-F34GH8-4395343G"

-   This represents the last generated requests UID that identifies what previous delta/record change update where included or alluded to from the last request.
-This is also set as a cookie also.
-This makes the API add the "deltaKeys" field which will contain all records that the API knows has changed, so the requester could make requests for all this records.

-  - X-CoQuery-DeltaWatch:

-   e.g "X-CoQuery-DeltaWatch" : "[56434, 32231, 32322]"

-   This represents a list of records for which the request desires report on changes for, this allows all request to cherrypick the delta updates to be reported back to them as the "deltas" field within the JSON response.

 ## Example